NathanReb/ocaml-afl-examples/README.md

 running:

 ```
-$ opam install crowbar bun
+$ opam install --switch=fuzzing-switch crowbar bun
 ```

 ## Simple parser

-The `simple-parser` contains the most basic example and shows how you can use afl-fuzz to fuzz a simple parsing function written in OCaml.
+The `simple-parser` folder contains the most basic example and shows how you can use afl-fuzz to fuzz a simple parsing function written in OCaml.

 The `lib` subfolder contains a library with a single `parse_int` function that parses an int from a